dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     "
     .. _dcmPurgeInstanceRecords:

-    :ref:`Purged Instance Records <dcmPurgeInstanceRecords>`",boolean,"Indicates that Instance Records may have been purged from the DB.
+    :ref:`Purge(d) Instance Records <dcmPurgeInstanceRecords>`",boolean,"Indicates to purge instance records from DB.
+Also indicates to explicitly query series metadata zip files to check for purged instances for subsequent processing of archive functions.
+Set to 'True' if 'Purge Instance Records Delay' is configured.

     (dcmPurgeInstanceRecords)"
     "